-Learn more how a solar system works.
+Learn more how a solar thermal system (Solar Water and Space Heating) works by visiting our parent company website Thermo Technologies.
 There are a few components that are vital to every solar installation:

 It’s also important to know how The Installation Process works, too!

 |1.
 The Sun – Maryland, Virginia and DC are in a region that experiences 4-5 full sun hours a day on average.
 Compared to California, the US leader in solar at 5-6 hours and Germany at 3-4 hours, our region is in an excellent location for solar performance.|

 |2.
 Solar Panels – The function of the solar panels is to convert the sun’s energy into usable electricity.
 The conversion is into DC electricity.
 This electricity is the same as what your car battery stores and is not yet usable for your home and business.
 Find out what kind of solar panels are on the market now by visiting the Products and Technologies page.|

 |3.
 Inverter – The inverter converts the DC electricity created by the solar panels, into AC electricity.
 AC is the type of electricity you use in your home and business.
 Today’s inverters are highly efficient and very little electricity is lost in the conversion.
 There are many types of inverters available on the market today.
 Find out more by referencing our Products and Technology page.|